starcitizen-lug/lug-helper/README.md

 - We recommend setting the hard open files limit to at least 524288.
 - The helper will offer to set it for you and try to auto-detect the correct method to do so.
 - It is able to update either */etc/systemd/system.conf* or */etc/security/limits.conf*

-`Delete my Star Citizen USER folder and preserve my keybinds`
-- The helper will make backups of any exported keybinds, delete your Star Citizen USER folder, then restore your keybind files.
-- To export your keybinds from within the game, go to:
-  - *Options->Keybindings->Control Profiles->Save Control Settings*
-- To re-import your keybinds from within the game, select them from the list:
-  - *Options->Keybindings->Control Profiles*

 `Delete my shaders only`
 - Sometimes all you need to do between major version updates is delete your shaders directory.